-Welcome to Mark Barfoot's Online Shopping Cart!
+Welcome to Mark Barfoot's Online Store!

 I am Mark Barfoot, I create native crafts that are handmade and unique, of fine high quality, sure to please you, your loved ones and friends.
 My traditional crafts are made of the finest materials and made with my own hands.
 I have been a native artist for over 44 years.
 It is important to me to please the spirits and to respect tradition in all that I do.
 You will see elkhide and a few buffalo drums, cedar and other fine wood flutes, authentic turquoise and elk antler jewelry and breastplates.
 You can be sure of quality and true craftsmanship when you purchase my art.

 Please enjoy browsing the store.
 I appreciate all of you who are and have been patrons of my art, and you who visit mi websites and Facebook Pages!
 I appreciate you all.
 From time to time, I will be offering special purchase pricing on many of my handmade crafts.
 Visit my websites and facebook often to know about special offers!

 I keep my prices as low as possible, to enable more people to afford what they want and need in life.
 Sometimes I must make a modest price increase to survive, and to meet the rising costs of materials and tools needed to create my art.

 As always, for expedited or international shipping, call 931-242-6207 or Email mi or Admin .
 Please read the shipping info and terms and conditions during your checkout process.
 We offer priority shipping but make no guarantee as to time.
 Ship Date is always dependent on availability and mi schedule.
 These are unique handmade items that take time to make.
 Thank you for your patience and appreciation of quality native art.